mengerj/adata_hf_datasets/scripts/workflow/README.md

 ## Overview

-The workflow orchestrator provides a unified interface for running all pipeline steps (download, preprocessing, embedding, dataset creation) with automatic:
+The workflow orchestrator provides a **unified interface** for running all pipeline steps (download, preprocessing, embedding, dataset creation) with:

-- Job submission and dependency management
+- **Per-step execution locations** - Each step can run on local, CPU cluster, or GPU cluster
-- Configuration resolution and propagation
+- **Automatic data transfer** - Data is automatically moved between locations as needed
-- Centralized logging and error tracking
+- **Centralized logging** - All logs collected in a single workflow directory
-- Resource allocation (CPU vs GPU)
+- **Graceful termination** - Kill signals propagate to all child processes and remote jobs
-- Cancellation and cleanup
+- **Resource allocation** - Appropriate CPU/GPU resources per step

 **For basic usage instructions, see the [Main README](../../README.md)**.
 This document provides technical details about how the orchestration works internally.